RKeyIT/MyHelloWorld/README_ActiveQuests.md

     1.  --DONE--    Create visual calendar model.
     2.  --DONE--    Add visual style for current day into calendar.
 Border for example.
+    3. Delete operations from list when picked other day.
-    3. Add function for chose next or prev day and style it.
+    4. Add function for chose next or prev day and style it.
-    4. Add functions to assign dates to operations.
+    5. Add functions to assign dates to operations.
-    5. Add first styles.
+    6. Add first styles.
 For days with some operations.
-    6. Create list with operations in "day".
+    7. Create list with operations in "day".
 This must show what was does in this date
-    7.  --DONE--    Create shadow styles for days not from this month
+    8.  --DONE--    Create shadow styles for days not from this month